tienhuat/dbversion/README.md

 ## Use Cases

-1. Compare database versions without relying on commercial tools.
+1. Compare database versions without depending on commercial tools.
-1. Identify unauthorized changes in the database version by executing a batch job periodically that compares the expected hash with the computed hash of the live database.
+1. Detect unauthorized changes in the database version by regularly running a batch job that compares the expected hash with the calculated hash of the live database.
-1. By incorporating the database version report and its hash into the source code repository, we can establish a connection between the database version and the source code, allowing for versioning of the database.
+1. By including the database version report and its hash in the source code repository, we can establish a connection between the database version and the source code, facilitating version control of the database.
-1. Ensure that the database version is correctly updated to the desired state following any modifications.
-This step can be automated within a CI/CD pipeline by comparing the hash in the source code repository with the computed hash of the live database after modification.
+1. Ensure that the database version is accurately updated to the desired state after making any changes.
+This process can be automated within a CI/CD pipeline by comparing the hash in the source code repository with the computed hash of the live database following modifications.

 ## Instructions